Brue (Brief Resolved Unexplained Event)

 Manage a BRUE:

 - Do not shake your baby during or after a BRUE.
 It is important to stay calm and not panic.
-Panic could lead to shaking the baby to make him breathe.
+Panic could lead to shaking the baby to make him or her breathe.
 This can cause shaken baby syndrome (also called abusive head trauma).
 The shaking can cause permanent brain damage or blindness.

 - Learn infant CPR.
 All of your baby's caregivers may want to learn infant CPR.
 Your healthcare provider can give you information on classes you can take.
 Infant CPR is different from adult CPR.
 You will need to take an infant CPR course even if you already know adult CPR.
 Ask for more information on infant and child CPR.